Socialist Republic of Slovenia

-The Socialist Republic of Slovenia (Socialistična republika Slovenija, Socijalistička Republika Slovenija), commonly referred to as Socialist Slovenia or simply Slovenia, was one of the six federal republics forming Yugoslavia and the nation state of the Slovenes.
+The Socialist Republic of Slovenia, (Note: Socialistična republika Slovenija, Socijalistička Republika Slovenija) commonly referred to as Socialist Slovenia or simply Slovenia, was one of the six federal republics forming Yugoslavia and the nation state of the Slovenes.
 It existed under various names from its creation on 29 November 1945 until 25 June 1991.

 In early 1990, the government dismantled the single-party system of government – installed by the League of Communists – and adopted a multi-party democracy.
 Republic of Slovenia dropped the 'Socialist' label shortly after and in late 1990 cast a successful public vote for independence, which it formally declared on 25 June 1991 and achieved after the brief Ten-Day War.

 Names

 The republic was first officially named Federal Slovenia (Federalna Slovenija, Federalna Slovenija) until 20 February 1946, when it was renamed the People's Republic of Slovenia (Ljudska republika Slovenija, Narodna Republika Slovenija).
 It retained this name until 9 April 1963, when its name was changed again, this time to Socialist Republic of Slovenia (Socialistična republika Slovenija, Socijalistička Republika Slovenija).

 On 8 March 1990, the Socialist Republic of Slovenia removed the prefix "Socialist" from its name, becoming the Republic of Slovenia, though remaining a constituent state of the Socialist Federal Republic of Yugoslavia until 25 June 1991, when it enacted the laws resulting in independence.